What Do Environmental Engineers Do?

-- Environmental Science & Climate Change: Learning through the lens of climate change adaptation and mitigation, this program allows students to step into enriching careers that make a difference.
-In addition to the core scientific studies, this bachelor’s degree helps to improve critical thinking, analytical skills, and communication skills.
+- B.S. in Environmental Science & Climate Change: Learning through the lens of climate change adaptation and mitigation, this program allows students to step into enriching careers that make a difference.
+In addition to the core scientific studies, this bachelor’s degree helps to improve critical thinking and analytical and communication skills.

-- Sustainable Energy Management: With a heavy emphasis on experiential and outdoor learning, rigorous studies at all levels of scientific inquiry, and small lab sections taught by nationally recognized professors, this program equips students with the skills needed to solve the world’s most pressing environmental problems.
+- B.S. in Sustainable Business Management: Renewable Energy: With a heavy emphasis on experiential and outdoor learning, having studies at all college learning levels, and small lab sections taught by nationally recognized professors, this program equips students with the skills needed to solve the world’s most pressing environmental problems.

-- Environmental Policy, Law, and Society: This degree offers an extraordinary mix of environmental science and social science learning—providing students with exceptional pre-law training and the knowledge to speak articulately and intelligently about environmental issues.
+- B.S. in Environmental Justice and Social Change: This degree offers an extraordinary mix of environmental science and social science learning—providing students with exceptional pre-law training and the knowledge to speak articulately and intelligently about environmental issues.

-- Earth & Environmental Science: This degree empowers students fascinated by the formation, evolution, and monitoring of the physical landscape–and to pursue their passion with hands-on experience.
+- B.S. in Environmental Science: This degree empowers students fascinated by the formation, evolution, and monitoring of the physical landscape–and to pursue their passion with hands-on experience.

 Additional Certifications and Licenses

-Typically, entry-level environmental engineering requirements don’t include any specific licenses.
+Typically, entry-level sustainability engineering requirements don’t include any specific licenses.
 A necessary license for higher levels of leadership is a Professional Engineering license (PE).
-Licensures typically requires a passing score on the Fundamentals of Engineering (FE) exam, generally four years of relevant work experience, and a degree from an ABET-accredited engineering program.
+Licensures typically require a passing score on the Fundamentals of Engineering (FE) exam, generally four years of relevant work experience, and a degree from an ABET-accredited engineering program.